google/WebFundamentals/src/content/en/updates/2018/01/paintapi.md

 To define a paint worklet called `myPainter`, we need to load a CSS paint worklet file using `CSS.paintWorklet.addModule('my-paint-worklet.js')`.
-In that file we can use the `registerPaint` function to register a paint worklet class:
+In that file, we can use the `registerPaint` function to register a paint worklet class:

     class MyPainter {
       paint(ctx, geometry, properties) {